How to start a blog and get followers

 What is a domain name you ask?

-Well, think of a domain name like an address to your blog.
+Well, think of a domain name as an address to your blog.
 That is what people will use each time they want to access your blog.

 Now that you fully understand what a domain name is, you can buy it separately from a website like NameCheap, It usually cost about $10.98 per year.
 Or get it for free when you are buying hosting from Bluehost.
 If you buy a hosting package through Bluehost, they give you a domain name for free.